laurelthorburn/laurelthorburn/README.md

 I am  a full stack developer and doctor of audiology.
 I love to code and am always looking for new things to create.
 Want to code together?
 Send me an email!

 - 👩🏻‍🎓 Full Stack Developer certificate from University of Denver
-- 🌱 I’m currently learning MongoDB/Mongoose & React
+- 🌱 I’m currently learning React & MERN
 - 💬 Send me an algorithm to solve 💖
 - 📫 How to reach me: codinglaurel@gmail.com
 - 📖 Fun fact: I read the docs && the source code